ooni/ooni.org/content/post/lepidopter.md

 Since 2012 OONI has collected numerous network measurements reports that show evidence of internet censorship, network tampering and surveillance.
-OONI measurement data have been used in research publications, a number of technical [reports](https://ooni.torproject.org/post/) about how ISPs in countries filter and censor the internet as well as reports that include sings of network irregularities and tampering.
+OONI measurement data have been used in a number of technical [reports](https://ooni.torproject.org/post/) that show how ISPs in countries filter and censor the internet as well as reports that include sings of network irregularities and tampering.
 This wouldn't be possible without the help of numerous volunteers that are contributed by running consistent ooni-probe network measurements tests from different vantage points.
 Up to now mostly